ArmandSy/PROJET-C/README.md

 - Normal
 - Danger

-The main difference between the two modes is the traffic density (entities spawn more often in the Danger mode), and at the beggining of the Danger mode, there's a crash occurring between a car and a tramway.
+The main difference between the two modes is the traffic density (entities spawn more often in the Danger mode), and at the beginning of the Danger mode, there's a crash occurring between a car and a tramway.

 The spawns of the entities are completly randomized, so each time you launch the program you get an unique result.